Accredited in Business Valuation Practice Test

 The weighted average cost of capital (WACC) is calculated as:

-he simple average of the cost of debt and the cost of equity wer: A
+A. The weighted average of the cost of debt and the cost of equity

-The weighted average of the cost of debt and the cost of equity
+B. The weighted average of the cost of preferred stock and the cost of common

 stock